Food & Nutritional Sciences - Food Science Option, B.S.

 * Depending upon the Specialty that is chosen, 6 to 10 units of required courses may be used to satisfy General Education: MATH 11 or MATH 75 ( 3 units B4), CHEM 1A/1AL or PHYS 2A (4 units B1), AGBS 1 (3 units D3) and NUTR 53 (3 units E).
 G.E. and MI courses can be double-counted with major requirements.
 The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.

 - Students should contact the program coordinator to schedule an academic advising appointment each semester.
 Since many courses are sequential in nature, it is important for new, transfer, or returning students to contact the program coordinator one semester prior to intended enrollment.
-Note: A minimum 2.6 GPA is required for on campus entry into the department options.
+Note: Students must complete BIOL 20 and CHEM 8 with a grade of C or better to be admitted for on campus entry of the department options.

 - CR/NC grading is not permitted for courses included in the major and additional requirements, except work experience (FSC 193; FSM 193; and NUTR 193).